 General habitat for several wildlife species were observed within the Site, therefore, it is recommended that this protocol be included in the Contract Documents to guide wildlife protection prior to and during construction.
+Several best practices from this protocol have been recommended below.
 Refer to the City of Ottawa's Protocol for Wildlife Protection during Construction (2015) for further information.
 The following mitigation measures are also proposed to avoid or mitigate impacts:

-- Removal of natural vegetation will be minimized and clearly delineated on construction drawings; - Workforce will be educated on potential wildlife which could occur in the vicinity of the work area and measures to avoid wildlife;

-- + Removal of woody vegetation will not occur during the breeding bird season from April 15th August 31st inclusive, unless a qualified biologist has searched the Site for nests and concluded that no nests are present, no more than 2 days prior to clearing.
-If nests are found, a protective buffer around the nest location will be required until such time that the nest is abandoned: - When possible, work will be completed during daylight hours.
-If nighttime lights are used, they will be installed to illuminate the work area only to minimize impacts to nighttime activities of wildlife; - Existing access roads will be used as much as possible and speed limits will be clearly posted on site access and construction roads to minimize the potential for turtle road mortality. - + Stockpiled materials will be surrounded by sediment control fencing to prevent nesting by birds, turtles, and snakes; - + Vehicles and equipment will have the appropriate mufflers installed; - + Vehicle and equipment engine idling will be minimized; - + Construction vehicles will have designated access routes from and to the construction area; - + If a wildlife species individual is encountered at the Site, work will be stopped until the individual either moves off the site or can be relocated by trained personnel; - + Design of structures should consider City of Ottawa Bird Safe Design Guidelines for components such as windows and window treatments, landscaping, etc.
+- + Removal of natural vegetation will be minimized and clearly delineated on construction drawings; - Workforce will be educated on potential wildlife which could occur in the vicinity of the work area and measures to avoid wildlife (as per City of Ottawa, 2015); - + Removal of woody vegetation will not occur during the breeding bird season from April 15th August 31st inclusive, unless a qualified biologist has searched the Site for nests and concluded that no nests are present, no more than 2 days prior to clearing.
+If nests are found, a protective buffer around the nest location will be required until such time that the nest is abandoned; - If work must occur during the peak activity period for reptiles and amphibians, exclusion fencing shall be installed prior to the peak activity period (April 1) and shall be properly maintained and monitored for the duration of construction.
+The goal of exclusion fencing is to prevent or minimize the risk of harm to herpetofauna and their nests and/or eggs by physically preventing them from entering the work areas at any time prior to and during construction: - Fence installation shall be consistent with the methods prescribed in the Pembroke District MNRF's Turtle Mitigation for Road and Highway Projects (MNRF, 2014); - Inspect protective exclusion measures daily and after each rain event to ensure their integrity and continued function. - Harassment and/or harm to wildlife during construction is prohibited (as per City of Ottawa, 2015); - + When possible, work will be completed during daylight hours.
+If nighttime lights are used, they will be installed to illuminate the work area only to minimize impacts to nighttime activities of wildlife; - + Existing access roads will be used as much as possible and speed limits will be clearly posted on site access and construction roads to minimize the potential for turtle road mortality; - + Stockpiled materials will be surrounded by sediment control fencing to prevent nesting by birds, turtles, and snakes (as per City of Ottawa, 2015); - Vehicles and equipment will have the appropriate mufflers installed; - Vehicle and equipment engine idling will be minimized; - + Construction vehicles will have designated access routes from and to the construction area; - + If a wildlife species individual is encountered at the Site, work will be stopped until the individual either moves off the site or can be relocated by trained personnel; - + Design of structures should consider City of Ottawa Bird Safe Design Guidelines for components such as windows and window treatments, landscaping, etc. - To satisfy the requirement of the ecological principle of "No net loss" as per the Greenbelt Master Plan the implementation of the following mitigation measures will be considered: - + Restore disturbed areas immediately following completion of work to pre-existing or better condition and seed to establish vegetative cover; - + Implementation of a naturalization strategy that includes the planting of mixed native trees, shrubs, and shrub seedlings.

-5.4 Species at Risk
+5.5 Species at Risk